forcedotcom/salesforcedx-vscode/docs/tests.md

 We have several system (end-to-end) tests written using [Spectron](https://github.com/electron/spectron).
-These tests exercise the end-to-end flow from the perspective of user.
+These tests exercise the end-to-end flow from the perspective of the user.
 These tests borrow heavily from how the VS Code team does its [smoke tests](https://github.com/Microsoft/vscode/issues/25291).